reactive-python/reactpy-django/docs/django/hooks.md

     return html.div(my_scope)
 ```

+---

 ## Use Location

-Returns the URL that the websocket was opened from.
+This is a shortcut that returns the Websocket's `path`.

+!!! note

-_Note: This will [eventually be updated](https://github.com/idom-team/idom/issues/569) to return the client's current webpage URL.
-This will come in conjunction with Single Page Application (SPA) support._
+        This hook will [eventually be updated](https://github.com/idom-team/idom/issues/569) to return the client's current webpage URL.
+This will come in conjunction with Single Page Application (SPA) support.

 ```python
 from idom import component, html